| |

 Is Psychology a Science?

-Of course psychologists want to be seen as scientists, because this raises their status in academic circles and keeps the research grants coming.
-But wanting psychology to be a science doesn't make it so.
+Of course psychologists want to be seen as scientists, because this would raise their status in academic circles and make it easier to pull in the grants needed to fund further research.
+But wanting psychology to be a science doesn't make it one.

 See, for example:

-Michael Gazzaniga, a Professor of Cognitive Neuroscience, went so far as to claim that "psychology is dead", though what he actually means is that non-physiologically-based psychology is seen as little more than counselling in an academia that is dominated by materialist reductionist thinking* (pages xi-xii).
+Michael Gazzaniga, a Professor of Cognitive Neuroscience, went so far as to claim that "psychology is dead", though I think what he actually meant was that non-physiologically-based psychology is seen as little more than counselling in an academia that is dominated by materialist reductionist thinking* (pages xi-xii).

-(* Materialist reductionism, a view of "reality" which asserts that nothing exists except that which can be reduced to basic atomic level building blocks)
+(* Materialist reductionism, a view of "reality" which asserts that nothing exists except that which can be reduced to basic atomic level building blocks.
+It is an extension of Logical Positivism, a school of philosophy based on the belief that no statement can be "meaningful" if it isn't open to empirical verification.)

 Chris Frith, a Professor of Neuropsychology, put it even more bluntly in the title of the first section of his book, Prologue: Real Scientists Don't Study the Mind (page 1).